 By combining lactate testing with metabolic testing, you can gain accurate insights into your current fitness, health as well as understanding your metabolic rate, i.e., the number of calories you burn at rest.
 So you can know how much food to consume per day to maintain, lose or gain weight.

-At Box, our Athlete Testing Package helps construct your metabolic profile which includes a lactate step test to establish your two thresholds, as well as a VO2 test to establish your VO2Max, fat max and carbohydrate/fat burn during exercise.
+At Box, our metabolic testing helps construct your metabolic profile which includes a lactate step test to establish your two thresholds, as well as a VO2 Max test to establish your VO2Max, fat max and carbohydrate/fat burn during exercise.
 Find out more and book now.

 Want to know more